Thrombophlebitis - Medical Condition

 DVT is often less painful than superficial thrombophlebitis but can lead to serious complications.
 The reason is that a blood clot that forms in deeper, larger veins (such as in the legs) can break free and become a traveling blood clot called an embolus.
 The embolus can travel and lodge in the lung; this condition is called a pulmonary embolism.
 This is a serious complication of DVT and occurs when the veins of the legs, arms, neck, abdomen, and pelvis are affected.

 Because a deep vein clot may not cause symptoms early on, the first sign may be that the clot has broken loose and travelled to the lung.
-Symptoms of a pulmonary or lung embolus are breathlessness, fast heart rate (palpitations), rapid breathing (panting), chest pain, and coughing up blood.
+Symptoms of a pulmonary or lung embolus are breathlessness, fast heart rate (palpitations), rapid breathing (panting), chest pain, fainting (syncope), and coughing up blood.
+Sometimes cardiac arrest can be the first symptom.
 If you have any of these symptoms, you need to get emergency medical care right away.

 For DVT, doctors look for signs of swelling and enlargement of the calf (due to swollen leg veins).
-A diagnosis of DVT is usually confirmed with a Doppler test.
-This is an ultrasound test that detects differences in echoes or sounds made by blood flow in the obstructed veins.
+A diagnosis of DVT is usually confirmed by X-ray test using radiopaque dye (venogram) or with a Doppler ultrasound test.
+The venogram is rarely used because of the availability of ultrasound.
+The ultrasound test detects differences in echoes or sounds made by blood flow in the obstructed veins.
 Doppler ultrasound can easily detect the presence of blood clots in deep veins.
-Blood tests may also be performed to check for certain substances that are increased when a blood clot is present.
+Blood tests may also be performed to check for certain substances (d-dimers) that are increased when a blood clot is present.

 In cases where the thrombophlebitis is due to an infection, treatment with antibiotics often takes care of the problem.
 In rare cases, when the antibiotics aren’t enough to control the infection, surgical removal of the inflamed portion of the vein may be required.

-Once a DVT has been diagnosed, doctors may prescribe blood-thinning (anticoagulant) medications such as heparin, low-molecular weight heparin, or warfarin.* These anticoagulant medications make the blood less likely to clot and help prevent new blood clots from forming.
+Once a DVT has been diagnosed, doctors may prescribe blood-thinning (anticoagulant) medications such as heparin, low-molecular weight heparin, direct-acting oral anticoagulants (DOAC’s), or warfarin.* These anticoagulant medications make the blood less likely to clot and help prevent new blood clots from forming.

-Blood thinning treatment is started in the hospital so you can be closely looked after; although the hospital stay is relatively short, around 3 to 4 days.
+For some people, blood thinning treatment is started in the hospital so you can be closely looked after; although the hospital stay is relatively short, around 3 to 4 days.
 Your family doctor can adjust the dose of medications without you going back to the hospital.
 When there aren’t any complications, people with DVT can usually return to normal activity within 1 or 2 months.
 Blood thinning medications have to be taken anywhere from 3 to 6 months, depending on the cause of your blood clots.
+Today, a wide range of blood thinning medications are available and the decision of which to use rests with your doctor.
+Some of the newer medications do not require repeated blood tests to ensure that the blood thinning is taking place.

 In some women, the use of certain types of oral contraceptives may increase the risk for forming blood clots.
 The risk is higher for women over 35 years of age who smoke or have a history of previous blood clots.
 If you take birth control pills and smoke, you should stop smoking to lower your risk for thrombophlebitis or DVT.